CFC-Servers/gm_express_service/README.md

 ## Deploy your own
 It should be super straightforward to set up your own service!

-It should only take a couple of minutes (more instructions below):
+It should only take a couple of minutes, just click this button! (more instructions below):

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button?paid=true)](https://deploy.workers.cloudflare.com/?url=https://github.com/CFC-Servers/gm_express_service&paid=true)